UCATLAS/xAODAnaHelpers/docs/Development.rst

 The above is an example of how one designs an algorithm that requires the TrigDecisionTool and will crash if it cannot find it.

-.. note:: :cpp:member:`xAH::Algorithm::setToolName` returns a boolean for the existence of a given tool.
+.. note:: :cpp:func:`xAH::Algorithm::setToolName` returns a boolean for the existence of a given tool.

 It also prints the name of the tool it is using to make it much easier for a user to debug.
 By convention in |xAH|, :cpp:member:`BasicEventSelection::m_trigDecTool_name` will default to :code:`"xAH::TrigDecTool"`.
 All algorithms follow this default if they need the trigger decision tool.
 If there is an external algorithm that creates it and you want |xAH| to pick it up instead of creating one, this can be done by setting :code:`m_trigDecTool_name` to a non-empty value and you're good to go.
 For example, :cpp:class:`BasicEventSelection` will create a trigger decision tool if it does not exist::